cloudfoundry/community/toc/working-groups/app-runtime-platform/working-agreements/2021-10-29-reviewer-workflows.md

 ## FAQ

 ❓ **How can I see what is assigned to me?**
+1. To view all open issues assigned to you in the cf org
+  *   Go to this link when you are logged in: [https://github.com/issues/assigned?q=is%3Aopen+archived%3Afalse+org%3Acloudfoundry](https://github.com/issues/assigned?q=is%3Aopen+archived%3Afalse+org%3Acloudfoundry).
+2. To view all open issues assigned to you for a particuluar project

-Go to the github project.
+  * Go to the github project.
-Either click on your face on a card that is already assigned to you or add the following query param to the URL: `?card_filter_query=assignee:YOUR-GITHUB-USERNAME`
+  * Click on your icon on a card that is already assigned to you.
+  * OR
+  * Add the following query param to the URL: `?card_filter_query=assignee:YOUR-GITHUB-USERNAME`.

 ❓ **How much time will this take per week?**